neondatabase/serverless/tests/README.md

 # Testing notes

 - We _must_ test using the esbuild-bundled driver -- the code that's packaged up for npm -- because various shims are inserted only via this process.
-Importing the driver from `../export` would not test most of the code that it is intended to test.

 - The reason the serverless driver exists is to enable connecting (and connecting speedily) from a variety of platforms.
 We therefore test on a variety of platforms.
-The `cli`, `browser`, `cloudflare` and `vercel` subfolders contains these tests.
+The subfolders here contains these tests.

 ## Platforms